IBM-Blockchain-Archive/car-lease-demo/Documentation/API Methods.md

 	Response Format:	JSON Object
 	Success:			{"message": "performing scenario creation now"}
 #####Description:
-Creates either a full or simple scenario.
+Creates a 1, 3 or 10 vehicle scenario.
 It writes to a file what stage it is at and also write errors to this file.
 An error JSON object with a field error:true is one that caused the call to stop at that point.
 This data can be retrieved using GET /admin/demo.

 #####Successful output to demo_status.log: